NoumenaDigital/npl-integrations/README.md

 #### Setup

-1. In the root directory, set up & activate your Python venv
+1. Set up & activate your Python venv
-2. run `mvn install` to generate the Python client from the NPL code
+2. Run `make install-python` to generate the Python client from the NPL code and install python requirements
-3. run `cd python-listener && pip install -r requirements.txt`

-Note: it is needed to install requirements every time NPL code is changed.
-This is because the generated code is installed as a package for easier use.
+Note: requirements need to be installed every time NPL code is changed as the generated code is installed as a package.

 #### Running

-From the root directory, run `cd python-listener && python main.py`
+From the root directory, run `make run-python-listener`

+To stop the service, press `Ctrl+C`
+To keep the service running and continue this walkthrough, open a new terminal window.

 ### Webapp